pipe1os/Recipe-page-frontend-mentor/README.md

 - Live Site URL: [https://pipe1os.github.io/Recipe-page-frontend-mentor](https://pipe1os.github.io/Recipe-page-frontend-mentor/)

-_Remember to replace the placeholder URLs above with your actual links._

 ## My process

 I started by structuring the content semantically using HTML, based on the provided design.
 Then, I gradually applied CSS styles, first setting up custom fonts, color variables, and base styles.
 After that, I focused on the overall layout using Flexbox and designed the main recipe card.
 Step by step, I styled each section (preparation time, ingredients, instructions, and nutrition) by following the style guide and using the design image as my main reference.
 Finally, I added personal touches like gradients and shadows to enhance the visual appearance.